abhishek-joflee/bloc_demo/README.md

                 you can send event when user stop typing OR you can send event when 4 letters are typed... etc

-       = bloc is the best for this ex 2.
+       = bloc is the best for this case.

 ## Flutter Bloc Concepts